techidaily/site-video-screen-grab/source/_posts/new-advanced-procedures-for-livestreaming-sporting-spectacles-for-2024.md

 After you’ve everything summed up, now is the time to export your recording. you do have a great deal of choices to select while offering your screen getting and webcam stories after you're completed with the changing part.
 For that, hit the Export button at the top-right corner of the item user interface as follow:

 ![export the project](https://images.wondershare.com/filmora/article-images/export-the-project.jpg)

-At present to share your job of art straight to YouTube or some other renowned platform, you can with little of a stretch choose your desired system to share from there.

 <!-- affiliate ads begin -->
 <a href="https://aligracehair.sjv.io/c/5597632/1972679/19272" target="_top" id="1972679">